Introduction

 In the modern-day digital world, everything is happening digitally, and each action creates a lot of data.
 For every business, this data is crucial since it tells about the customer behavior, trends, pulses, etc. Hence, we can see a lot of importance given to data and professionals who can make sense out of data and help the business.
-When it comes to handling Big Data, systems like Hadoop come into the picture naturally.
-That’s why there is a huge demand for Hadoop certification courses.
+When it comes to handling Big Data and Hadoop systems like Hadoop come into the picture naturally.
+That’s why there is a huge demand for Hadoop Certification Courses.
 Many people use both Hadoop and Big Data in a similar meaning or interchangeably.
-However, they have several differences and let us look at them in this post.Â
+However, they have several differences and let us look at them in this post.

 What is Big Data?